-To register for the TExES exam, you need to create an account with Pearson at www.tx.nesinc.com.
+To register for the TExES exam, you need to create an account with Pearson at the Texas Educator Certification Examination Program site.
 After you’ve created an account, select “Current Registrations” and then “Schedule” to choose the exam you’d like to take.

 You will create a password between 6 and 30 characters long, and you will also be asked to provide a security question and answer in case you need to change your password.

 You will need to provide a TEA ID number to link your Pearson account with your TEA account.
-If you’re a first-timer, go to the TEA website at www.tea.texas.gov and click on ECOS for educators.
+If you’re a first-timer, go to the Texas Education Agency website and click on ECOS for educators (this stands for Educator Certification Online System).
 Once you’ve created a TEA Login or TEAL, you’ll be given a TEA ID number to use for your TExES exam.

 Note: You must schedule an exam within 170 days of registering for a particular exam.
 You can schedule it when you register or later, and you can reschedule or cancel within 48 hours of the test without fees.

 Want more information about all of the costs associated with the TExES?
-Check this out.
+Check out this article about what you must know about TExES costs.

 An on-screen calculator is not provided for the CORE Subjects EC-6 exam.
 Most other TExES exams that contain mathematical calculation questions do offer an on-screen calculator for test use.
 For advanced exams like 7-12 Mathematics, you will need to bring your own graphing calculator.
 You can check out approved graphing calculators here.

-You will receive your scores within three to four weeks of taking the test, if not sooner.
-The range for TExES scaled scores is 100 to 300 and you must earn a total of 240 scaled points to pass the TExES.
+TExES exam scores are reported in seven (7) days for most exams, and no later than 28 days for exams with constructed-response questions.
+The range for TExES scaled scores is 100 to 300, but you must earn a total of 240 scaled points to pass the TExES.

-If you fail a TExES exam, you can retake it up to four more times.
+If you fail a TExES exam, you can retake it up to four more times, for a total of five attempts to take the test.

 If you fail the TExES, you must wait 30 days before retaking it.
 Ignoring the 30-day wait time could cause your test scores to be invalidated.